envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 Gzip
 ====
 Gzip is an HTTP filter which enables Envoy to compress dispatched data from an upstream service upon client request.
-This is useful in situations where large payloads need to be transmitted without compromising the response time.
+Compression is useful in situations where large payloads need to be transmitted without compromising the response time.

 Configuration
 -------------